awesto/django-shop/docs/reference/search.rst

 of Elasticsearch beyond 1.7.
 Also, it didn't allow complicated queries and the configuration is minimal and highly restricted.
 Therefore, **django-SHOP** version 1.2 has been refactored to use elasticsearch-dsl_ together with django-elasticsearch-dsl_.
-It now supports up to the most recent versions of Elasticsearch, which currently are 7.5.
+It now supports up to the most recent version of Elasticsearch, which currently is 7.6.

 In this document we assume that the merchant only wants to index his products, but not any arbitrary content, such as for example the terms and condition, as found outside **django-SHOP**, but inside